You know you’re off the beaten track when the track suddenly begins to look something like this.

 Later on, I found that if we had only gotten our butts off our loungers and taken a stroll further down the beach, we would have discovered that Nacpan actually has a Siamese twin named Calitang beach.

-But we were content to laze around here all afternoon, blissfully satisfied to be away from it all.
+But at Nacpan Beach, El Nido, we were content to laze around all afternoon, blissfully satisfied to be away from it all.
 Can you really blame us?